 Important photometric quantities and units

-In light measurement, a distinction is made between various photometric quantities by which light can be evaluated.
+In light measurement, a distinction is made between various photometric quantities by which the unit of light intensity can be evaluated.
 The following table provides an overview of the most important photometric quantities and units:

 |Photometrische Größe||SI unit and calculation||Definition|